GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ```

-Please adjust the configuration for your IDP (Gluu Servers) and your Load Balancer FQDN's
+Please adjust the configuration for your IDP (Gluu Servers) and your Load Balancer FQDNs

-### 4. Install and configure redis
+### 4. Install and Configure Redis

 Now you need to install and configure redis-server on one or more servers.

 - Redis-server is an memory caching solution created by redis-labs.
-It's ideal for clustering solutions but needs additional encryption.
+It's ideal for clustering solutions but needs additional encryption
-- Mind you, this can not be configured on your NGINX server or you'll get routing issues when attempting to cache.
+- Mind you, this can not be configured on your NGINX server or you'll get routing issues when attempting to cache

 - The standard redis-server's configuration file binds to `127.0.0.1`.
-We need to comment out this entry so that it listens to external requests.
+We need to comment out this entry so that it listens to external requests

 ```
 vi /etc/redis/redis.conf
 ```

-- Modify this entry
+- Modify this entry:

 ```